Skip to main content

 • The coaching priority is to turn the visible cues into simple, safe rounds before adding pace or power.

-Use these public study notes to understand the style cues behind the profile and what to watch when you compare it with your own quiz result.
+Use these notes to understand the boxing behind the profile and what to watch when you compare it with your own quiz result.

-• Counter Timing Useful study cue
+• Counter Timing What to study

 Counter Timing is the clearest study cue in the available study evidence.

-• Defensive Shape Useful study cue
+• Defensive Shape What to study

 Defensive Shape helps explain how the profile behaves across range, rhythm, and ring position.